Are Cherries Good for You?

 Increasing Sleep Time

-A randomized placebo-controlled trial found adults with slept around 85 minutes longer per night after drinking tart cherry juice twice a day.
+A randomized placebo-controlled trial found adults with insomnia slept around 85 minutes longer per night after drinking tart cherry juice twice a day.
 Plus, the cherry juice group experienced modest improvements in sleep quality.

 Improving Sleep Efficiency